Valentine (film): Critical reception

-In a 2015 retrospective review, the online horror publication Icons of Fright published a retrospective review of the film, defending the spirit of the film and its thematic handling of the holiday's mythological aspects.
+In a 2015 retrospective review for Icons of Fright, BJ Colangelo defended the spirit of the film and its thematic handling of the holiday's mythological aspects, calling it "a lot of fun and definitely one I think more people should give a chance."

+Accolades

+The film was nominated for three Teen Choice Awards, including in the Choice Movie — Horror/Thriller category.

 Home media

 Valentine was released on both DVD and VHS by Warner Home Video on July 24, 2001.
 Scream Factory released the film on Blu-ray on February 12, 2019.

 Soundtrack

 The musical score for Valentine was composed by Don Davis.
 The soundtrack also includes the songs "Pushing Me Away" by Linkin Park, "God of the Mind" by Disturbed, "Love Dump (Mephisto Odyssey's Voodoo Mix)" by Static-X, "Superbeast (Porno Holocaust Mix)" by Rob Zombie, "Valentine's Day" by Marilyn Manson, and "Opticon" by Orgy.
 This soundtrack compilation was lampooned in a sketch by Saturday Night Live, which humorously pointed out that many of the bands featured on it were not only unknown to a mass audience but have oddly nonsensical names.